Hoshu-Dojo/hoshudojo.com/src/events/2024-07-06-goto-sensei-camp.md

   <p>Please also note that Seattle University dining hall kitchens and the venue for Saturday night's dinner are not kosher or
     gluten free.
 Seattle University does have a station that avoids gluten but the kitchen still works with gluten in other areas.
-    This may be okay for people avoiding gluten for dietary or philosophical reasons, but might cause problem for people with Celiac disease.</p>
+    This may be okay for people avoiding gluten for dietary or philosophical reasons, but might cause problems for people with
+    Celiac disease.</p>

   <p>Please let us know in the "Dietary and Special Accommodations" section of the registration form if any of this affects you so